Artists + Collaborators

 Sound/Movement/Performance Practitioner/Installation Artist

-Jennifer Ligaya Senecal is a sound, movement, and performance practitioner, artist-scholar, and occupational therapist whose work bridges embodied research, Southernist performance, and creative humanities practice.
+Jennifer Ligaya Senecal is a sound, movement, and performance practitioner, occupational therapist, and PhD Candidate (ABD) of Performance Studies at Northwestern University, whose work bridges embodied research, Southernist performance, and creative humanities practice.
+She is a core member of Honey Pot Performance, where she serves as both Artist, collaboratively devising and producing new work, and Education Coordinator, supporting the development of the Creative Design Lab.
 As Founder and Artistic Director of SaltWater Road Performance Institute, she leads the development of original devised performance and public humanities programming rooted in site-responsive methodology, interoceptive research, and AfroDiasporic artistic lineage.

 Process + Archive

-SaltWater Road’s artistic practice unfolds through field research, site-responsive exploration, and collective movement investigation.
-Documentation of rehearsals, performances, and environmental encounters forms part of the Institute’s growing public humanities archive.
+SaltWater Road’s artistic practice unfolds through field research, site-responsive exploration, collaborative movement investigation, public humanities engagement, and embodied creative inquiry.
+Documentation of rehearsals, performances, oral histories, conversations, rituals, and environmental encounters contributes to the Institute’s growing archive of Black Southernist experimental performance.

-Through video, sound, and embodied documentation, artists engage landscapes across the American South as living research environments — spaces where performance emerges through walking, listening, and witnessing together.
+Through video, sound, photography, and written reflection, artists engage landscapes across the American South as living research environments where performance emerges through listening, witnessing, gathering, and movement.

 Join the Work

-We welcome collaborators, partners, and supporters who believe in the transformative power of embodied research and collective artistic practice.
+We welcome collaborators, supporters, artists, cultural workers, institutions, and community partners who believe in the transformative potential of performance, collective inquiry, and cultural exchange.

 or